QizhiPei/SSM-DTA/README.md

 We implement our method based on the codebase of [fairseq](https://github.com/pytorch/fairseq).

 # Requirements and Installation
+* Python version == 3.7.11
 * PyTorch version == 1.10.2
 * Fairseq version == 0.10.2
 * RDKit version == 2020.09.5

+We use conda to manage Python environment.
 To install the code from source
 ```shell
 # Need to modify url when public
 git clone git@github.com:QizhiPei/DTI.git